terry07/Co-training-on-EDM/README.md

 # Co-training algorithm on Educational Data Mining
-An implementation of Co-training algorithm applied on Educational Data Mining datasets related with the task of Early Prognosis of Academic Performance
+An implementation of the Co-training scheme, a well-known multi-view Semi-Supervised Learning approach, applied on Educational Data Mining datasets related with the task of Early Prognosis of Academic Performance.

 ## Datasets